Louay-Yahyaoui/SatelliteImgSegmentation/README.md

 - Quantitative evaluation with confusion matrices
 - Qualitative visualization of predictions versus ground truth masks

-All training logic is implemented with a custom training loop rather than `model.fit`, making the optimization and metric computation fully explicit.

 ## Dataset

 The project uses the DeepGlobe land cover classification dataset.
 Each sample consists of: